markrufino/PinCodeDemo/README.md

 ### Objectives of putting out this demos:
 1. Create a mini knowledge base for myself and others that might find these useful.
 2. Get feedback for improvement purposes.
-3. Try out ideas that keep buzzing in my mind.
+3. Try out ideas that keep on buzzing in my mind.